Monthly Archives: November 2012

 It’s easy to see why actors are always attracted to addict roles.
 They’re usually showy parts that allow for many opportunities to bottom out.
 Rest assured, Washington (Safe House) is uniformly excellent, portraying a deeply flawed individual prone to grandiose self-delusion and justification for his behavior.
 We’re so used to seeing Washington play the calm, cool, collected men of dignity, men who seem preternaturally gifted at leading others.
 With Flight, he becomes far more vulnerable, a self-destructive character that pushes others away and betrays the trust and faith of others.
 He’s not fighting some larger external force; he’s battling his internal demons that continually lead him astray.
 He can be petty, mean, weak, delusional, and downright unlikable at turns.
 It’s a strong performance that anchors the film.
 The other actors all provide admirable backup duties, from Cheadle to Greenwood to a brief appearance from Melissa Leo (The Fighter) as an airline investigator.
 I want to single out James Badge Dale (HBO’s The Pacific) for the impression he makes with a part that amounts to one single scene in the movie.
 He plays a gaunt cancer patient sneaking away for a stairwell smoke (“Wouldn’t want to give my cancer cancer”), joined by Whip and Nicole.
 He’s so good with the gallows humor and surprisingly poignancy that I wanted the camera to just start following him.

 I want to point out one quirk during my movie going experience with Flight.
 I was easily the youngest person in my theater by 20 years minimum.
 I don’t enjoy seeing movies with a predominantly elderly crowd because they do not follow the agreed-upon rules of movie decorum.
 They often engage in conversations or provide a running commentary.
 A man two rows behind me had his watch beep for a solid minute to inform him, and the theater, it was now seven o’clock.
 Either he didn’t hear it beeping (which defeats the purpose) or couldn’t figure out this new-fangled 1980s watch technology to turn it off (which also defeats the purpose).
 Anyway, what I really enjoyed then was the audible reactions when Flight’s beginning, its very opening images, was a pair of naked breasts.
 The first scene features Whip and flight attendant Katerina (My Name is Earl’s Nadine Velaquez) getting dressed after a wild night of booze, cocaine, and sex.
 Whip talks to his ex-wife on the phone, and in one ongoing camera shot, we watch Velaquez walk around completely naked.
 Then she leaves off screen… and comes back still completely naked.
-Now I mention this not to reconfirm my red-blooded heterosexuality but because it delighted me to no end to listen to the grumbling of the older audience members.
+Now I mention this because it delighted me to no end to listen to the grumbling of the older audience members.
 And yeah, the nudity is fairly gratuitous but I’m happy Zemeckis was able to rankle my elder audience before the second second of film.

 Flight is also unique in the sense that it may be the only film I know of to posit that drugs and alcohol could save lives.
 Will is drunk and high while flying, but he saves the day because of his impairment.
 Ordinarily in the event of a crash or a dive he would revert to his training; every pilot in a flight simulator recreating the events crashed and killed all passengers.
 Instead, Will goes by instinct, thinking outside the box, and saving the day.
 And what enables him to do this?
 Booze, sweet life-saving booze!
 He’s so calm and relaxed in the moment that he’s able to think straight and discover unorthodox solutions in limited time.
 Flight never makes this fact explicit but I think it would have made a more interesting film if this debate had been given more airtime.
 Yeah Whip was drunk, but not every drunk is impaired the same.
 I’m not excusing driving while intoxicated, but the movie presents a strange situation, fictional yes, where drugs and alcohol saved lives.
 Then in the end, and our lead is in trouble, what does it look like will save the day?
 Cocaine!
 Seriously, the white knight in the final act is the white powder.